jaoCorreia/jaoCorreia/README.md

 🎧 I write music when I'm not writing code
 📖 I read philosophy and classic literature for fun (seriously)
 🎮 I love good games, deep stories, and weird cinema
-🛠️ Most of my projects are born from passion, not deadlines

 ---